 His 2009 NSRC project coincided with the exploding interest in forest biomass as an alternative to fossil fuels in the Northern Forest region and elsewhere.
-Bill and his colleagues are assessed the ecological outcomes and tradeoffs involved in managing northern hardwood forests for biomass fuel production.
+Bill and his colleagues, including two graduate students, assessed the ecological outcomes and tradeoffs involved in managing northern hardwood forests for biomass fuel production.
 "Low intensity biomass harvests conducted carefully might actually improve forest condition and carbon sequestration, providing economic and environmental incentives for sustainable forest stewardship," proposes Bill, "but at the same time there is uncertainty regarding net carbon cycling effects and impacts on wildlife habitats."

 Bill's more recent NSRC-funded projects include Evaluating Supply and Demand of Northern Forest Branded Carbon Credits and Effects of Forest Recovery from Agricultural Land Use on Carbon Storage and Ecological Benefits.